Elementary school wins assembly with Steelers cornerback Levi Wallace - NewsBreak

 Decked out in their Steeler’s best, students welcomed Wallace into the gymnasium with roaring cheers.

-“It’s always good just giving back to the community, especially kids, they look up to you like superheroes,” said Wallace.
+“It’s always good just giving back to the community, especially kids, they look up to you like superheroes,” Wallace said.

-The cornerback says despite this being his first year in Pittsburgh, this is just the beginning when it comes to giving back to his city.
+The cornerback said despite this being his first year in Pittsburgh, this is just the beginning when it comes to giving back to his city.

 For the latest news, weather, sports, and streaming video, head to WTAJ - www.wtaj.com.